Ford B series

-Coinciding with the late 1996 sale of the Louisville/AeroMax heavy-truck line to Sterling Trucks, Ford phased out the medium-duty F series and the B series following the 1998 model year.
-For 2000, Ford re-entered the medium-duty segment with the F-650/F-750 Super Duty.
-As of the 2019 model year, Ford has not developed a cowled-chassis derivative of the F series, instead concentrating on cutaway chassis vehicles.
-In the cowled-chassis segment, the role and market share of the B series was largely superseded by the Blue Bird Vision (introduced in late 2000's).
+Coinciding with the late 1996 sale of the Louisville/AeroMax heavy-truck line to Freightliner (which led to the introduction of Sterling Trucks), Ford ended cowled-chassis vehicle production after 1998.
+Though Ford has remained in the medium-duty segment (introducing the F-650/F-750 Super Duty for 2000), the company has not since developed a cowled-chassis derivative of the model line, instead concentrating on cutaway chassis vehicles.
+The role and market share of the B-series in the cowled-chassis segment was largely superseded by the Freightliner FS-65 and the Blue Bird Vision (a proprietary chassis paired with a body from its manufacturer).